 Near 659 Madison Hill Rd., Clark

 This fenced-in playground has a spongy ground that’s great for boo-boo prevention, and is also next door to tennis courts, a huge rock climbing wall and a great skating area with lots of ramps.
 If skating isn’t for your family, take a stroll on the half-mile walking path around the freshwater wetland.
+Also be sure to check out Caitlin Nelson Park on Westfield Ave.

 78 Eyland Ave., Succasunna